hayoade1/thomas_cc_demo/terraform/aws/README.md

   ```
   source = "/opt/product-service/config.ctpl"
   ```
-  - If you display the above file it will show where consul-template pulls the configuration from: `cat /opt/product-service/config.ctpl`
+  - If you display the above file it will show where consul-template pulls the configuration from: `cat /opt/product-service/config.ctpl`.
+You will notice a set of `keyOrDefault` entries.
+This tells Consul-template to look for the specified key in Consul's distributed key/value store, then render the corresponding value.
+If the specified key is not found, then Consul-template will use the default value.

 #### Service Configuration for Listing service
   - On your terminal, exit out of the Listing SSH session and issue: `terraform output listing_api_servers`
-  - `ssh ubuntu@<first ip returned>`
+  - `ssh ubuntu@<first_dns_returned>`
   - View product service configuration using the `-recurse` option to view all key / value pairs:
   ```
   consul kv get -recurse listing/config